 630a, Pediatric Health Assessment.
 1.5 credit hours.
 Development of skills and knowledge in physical and developmental assessment of children.
 Interviewing, collecting a health data base, problem-oriented records, and physical examination are taught in lecture, skills laboratory, clinical conference, and self-study modes.
 A lab fee is assessed for this course.
 Lectures, clinical conference, and skills laboratory run for ten hours per week for seven weeks.
 Required for all pediatric and child psychiatric-mental health nurse practitioner students.
-M. Meadows-Oliver, coordinator; E. Gustafson, P. Ryan-Krause.
+M. Meadows-Oliver, coordinator; P. Ryan-Krause.

-632, Primary Care of Children I. 4 credit hours.
+632a/b, Primary Care of Children I. 2 credit hours per term.
 This course provides clinical experience in well-child care and management of common pediatric problems with infants and children in primary care settings.
 Precepted experience begins second half of first term and continues through second term of the first year of specialization.
 Required for all pediatric nurse practitioner students.
-Beginning in the eighth week of the fall term, students have five hours of clinical practice and six additional six-hour observation sessions with practitioners in the community.
-A one-hour clinical seminar runs for fifteen weeks.
+Students have 4.5 hours of clinical practice, six additional four-hour observation sessions with practitioners in the community, and five sessions in the newborn nursery.
+Fall term is graded on a Pass/Fail basis.
+A one-hour clinical seminar runs for eight weeks in the fall and fifteen weeks in the spring.
 Prerequisite: successful completion of 630a.
 M. Meadows-Oliver.

-633a, Health Promotion in Children.
-1.5 credit hours.
+633a, Health Promotion in Infants and Children.
+2 credit hours.
 This lecture course is designed to introduce the student to the primary care of children from infancy through preadolescence.
 Concepts and theories related to well-child care are explored.
 Clinical applications of the theories and principles of preventive and optimal health care are emphasized.
 Required for all pediatric nurse practitioner and family nurse practitioner students in the first year of specialization.
 Open to others with permission of the instructor.
-One and one-half hours per week.
+Two hours per week.
 P. Jackson Allen.